pllealfunes/nextjs-hobbyist/README.md

 A blogging platform where users can blog about their hobbies, explore new ideas, and discover new passions.

-This project is being built with Next.js, Tailwind, Shadcn, Prisma, Postgres, and Vercel.
+This project is being built with Next.js, TypeScript, Tailwind, Shadcn, Prisma, Postgres, and Vercel.

 ## Project Tasks